Gauss-IT/MriziZanave/README.md

-# MriziZanave
+# Mrizi i Zanave
-A restaurant app for Mrizi i zanave
+A restaurant app for the slow food restaurant Mrizi i zanave